The Complete Guide to Probiotics

 • Transparency about sourcing and production methods

-5. Additional Ingredients
+5. Additional Premium Ingredients

 • Prebiotics: Indigestible fibers that feed probiotics (like inulin or FOS) can enhance effectiveness